aclark4life/parse2plone/README.txt

 Here are a few reasons:

-- Because ``Parse2Plone`` is aimed at lowering the bar for folks who don't know (or want to know) what a "transmogrifier blueprint" is, but can edit their *buildout.cfg* file and run a single command without having to think too much.
+- Because ``Parse2Plone`` is aimed at lowering the bar for folks who don't already know (or want to know) what a "transmogrifier blueprint" is, but can edit their *buildout.cfg* file and run a single command without having to think too much.